wp-plugins/crayon-syntax-highlighter/readme.txt

 * Standardised the toolbar buttons, now they use CSS spriting and have the same colour
 * Changed Theme CSS background to avoid conflicts with themes that affect TD tags
 * Fixed bug caused by discrepancies in how checkbox values were handled in Tag Editor
+* Fixed a bug causing $root variable to change on some setups, preventing tag editor from loading

 = 1.9.0 =
 * This update is the biggest update yet - highly recommended for all users.